 Service extras,

-Connecting - Timing between transport services,
+Connecting - Timing between transport services by using the timetable data delivered by the station manager according to chapter 4.2.1.2.,

 Station list.

 For those transport services over which the railway undertaking has sole control, the annual timetable shall be made available at least two months before that timetable comes into force.
 For the remaining transport services, the railway undertaking shall make the timetable available as soon as possible.